 Please join us for a tour of Beijing's (and all of China’s) most iconic and culturally significant landmarks!

-At 8:00am we will pick you up from your hotel and drive directly to Tian’anmen Square.
+At 8:00 am we will pick you up from your hotel and drive directly to Tian’anmen Square.
 The largest open public square in the world at 440,000 square meters, Tian’anmen has long been seen as the political center of China.
 It was from the Gate of Heavenly Peace overlooking the square where in 1949 Mao Zedong proclaimed the founding of the People’s Republic of China.
-The Square has seen some turbulent moments, such as the May 4th Movement of 1919 (where Chinese intellectuals protested the transfer of Shandong from the Germans to the Japanese), the protests during the mourning for Premier Zhou Enlai in 1976, and of course the political turmoil of 1989.Tian’anmen square as it is presently constructed was completed in 1959 to mark the 10th Anniversary of the People’s Republic of China.
+The Square has seen some turbulent moments, such as the May 4th Movement of 1919 (where Chinese intellectuals protested the transfer of Shandong Province from the Germans to the Japanese), the protests during the mourning for Premier Zhou Enlai in 1976, and of course the political turmoil of 1989.Tian’anmen square as it is presently constructed was completed in 1959 to mark the 10th Anniversary of the People’s Republic of China.
 On the east side it is flanked by the National Museum of China (presently closed but due to re-open in late 2010), on the west side by the Great Hall of the People (home to the National People’s Congress and the Chinese People’s Consultative Conference) to the south by the Chairman Mao Memorial Hall, and to the north by the Gate of Heavenly peace, the iconic symbol of New China.
-N the middle of the square stands the Monument to the People’s Heroes.
+North the middle of the square stands the Monument to the People’s Heroes.

 After strolling across the square we will then visit the Forbidden City (known in Chinese as Gu Gong), the most famous and popular attraction in China, and probably in all of Asia.
 It was the main imperial palace used by the Ming and Qing dynasties.
 Originally built between 1406 and 1422 by the third Ming emperor Yongle, the palace complex houses 980 buildings with 8,707 bays of rooms.
 After the last emperor, Puyi, was finally evicted in 1924, the Palace Museum was established to watch over the Forbidden City.
 The Forbidden City is the greatest example of classical Chinese architecture in all of China and is a can’t miss attraction when visiting Beijing.